wordproof/wordproof-timestamp/readme.txt

 4. Change the settings in the WordProof Timestamp plugin options panel.

 == Changelog ==
+= 2.9.4 =
+*Release date: January 13th, 2021*
+* Raised the minimum PHP required
+* Properly prefixes composer packages
+* Fixed a bug which did not let users dismiss a notice

 = 2.9.2 =
 *Release date: January 10th, 2021*
 * Happy new year!